meta-llama/llama-stack/README.md

 ### Distributions

+A Llama Stack Distribution (or "distro") is a pre-configured bundle of provider implementations for each API component.
+Distributions make it easy to get started with a specific deployment scenario - you can begin with a local development setup (eg. ollama) and seamlessly transition to production (eg. Fireworks) without changing your application code.
+Here are some of the distributions we support:

 |               **Distribution**                |                                                                    **Llama Stack Docker**                                                                     |                                                 Start This Distribution                                                  |
 |:---------------------------------------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------:|
 |                Meta Reference                 |           [llamastack/distribution-meta-reference-gpu](https://hub.docker.com/repository/docker/llamastack/distribution-meta-reference-gpu/general)           |      [Guide](https://llama-stack.readthedocs.io/en/latest/distributions/self_hosted_distro/meta-reference-gpu.html)      |